Jon Moscot: Cincinnati Reds (2015–2018)

 In 2016, he was limited to five starts, as he was first on the Reds' disabled list in April with a strained left intercostal muscle in his side that he suffered during batting practice, and then in May with inflammation in his non-throwing left shoulder.
-In July Moscot suffered a torn ulnar collateral ligament in his right elbow, which led to season-ending Tommy John surgery, in which two bone fragments were also removed, on July 19.Zach Buchanan.
-"Cincinnati Reds' Jon Moscot has Tommy John surgery," Cincinnati.com.
+In July Moscot suffered a torn ulnar collateral ligament in his right elbow, which led to season-ending Tommy John surgery, in which two bone fragments were also removed, on July 19.
 Moscot spent the 2017 and 2018 seasons on the disabled list as he attempted to recover from Tommy John surgery.

 Retirement

 On March 7, 2019, Moscot announced his retirement from professional baseball at 27 years of age.

-Coaching
+Coaching career

-He joined the Reds as a pitching coach in both Rookie Ball and Triple-A.
+Following his playing career, Moscot joined the Reds as a pitching coach in both Rookie Ball and Triple-A.